Healthy Homes Assessment Te Marua

 Home Assessments Te Marua for Rental Properties

-There are numerous concerns to look over in an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous things to look over during an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property owners and landlords.
-For specialist advice get in touch today and book your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for landlords and property managers.
+For specialist assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties